Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Improving Visual Token Pruning

 \subsection{Distilling insights}

 Guided by our insights, we now present our final approach \feather (\featherlong).
 In this approach, we first perform pruning after an early layer ($K = 8$), utilizing our proposed criteria $\phi_{\textbf{\textit{-R}}} + \phi_{\text{uniform}}$ to retain $(1-R)\%$ of tokens.
-Given our finding that the criteria improve as the LLM layer increases, we additionally prune a second time at $K = 16$.
-At this stage, we utilize $\phi_{\textbf{\textit{-R}}}$ as the criteria, as the uniform sampling becomes less effective compared to the attention-based strategy as the pruning layer increases.
-For the reduction ratio, we choose to only retain $(1-R)^2\%$ of the remaining tokens since the attention-based criteria has proved highly effective when pruning at later layers, even when using the suboptimal criteria $\phi_{\text{original}}$ (see Figure~\ref{fig:fastv_ineffective_criteria}(c)).
+Given our finding that the criteria improves as the LLM layer increases, we additionally prune a second time at $K = 16$.
+At this stage, we utilize $\phi_{\textbf{\textit{-R}}}$ as the criteria, as uniform sampling should not be necessary when the attention-based criteria reliably selects important tokens.
+For the reduction ratio, we choose to only retain $(1-R)^2\%$ of the remaining tokens since the attention-based criteria has proved highly effective when pruning at later layers, even when using the original criteria $\phi_{\text{original}}$ (see Figure~\ref{fig:fastv_ineffective_criteria}(c)).